zshi719/2025-Data-24100/class_notes/03_docker.md

 Once we are inside the container, execute `python` and test by checking to see if the `art module` was installed (`import art`).

+- Note that if we run `python` it will _not_ be there, but if we run `uv python` it will be able to be imported!

 ### Using the art package and running a command

-- At this point lets create a python file (`print_date.py`) and put it in the same folder as the Dockerfile and the `requirements.txt` file.
+- At this point lets create a python file (`print_date.py`) and put it in the same folder as the Dockerfile and the `pyproject.toml` file.
 - We want it to print the current date using the `text2art` in the `art` package.